OutSystems/docs-support/src/community/odc-free-faq.md

     * Submissions to ODC Forge are not possible on this trial because it has time-limited access, and we want to ensure the asset's long-term success.

     We invite you to join the new ODC Forge experience, suitable for users who want to contribute to the OutSystems Community with their assets.
 Request your invitation [here](https://docs.google.com/forms/u/1/d/e/1FAIpQLSdGobfatQ53ekA8d8TT0OUu9gYarlcdRpjfxVUUOrh6E9eytw/viewform?usp=send_form).

+* **I've signed up for the program but never received a confirmation e-mail.
+What should I do?**

+    * Check your SPAM folder.
+If the e-mail is not there, make sure that your company policy doesn't block external e-mail addresses.
+If you still don't have your e-mail, you'll need to wait until a new shared space become available and sign-up again.